ryonakano/reco/CONTRIBUTING.md

 ### Coding Style

-We follow [the coding style of elementary OS](https://docs.elementary.io/develop/writing-apps/code-style) and [its Human Interface Guidelines](https://docs.elementary.io/hig/).
+We follow [the coding style of elementary OS](https://docs.elementary.io/develop/writing-apps/code-style).
 Try to respect them.

 ## Manage the Project